 Professor Floudas, the Erle Nye ‘59 Chair Professor for Engineering Excellence at the Artie McFerrin Department of Chemical Engineering at Texas A & M University, is a world-renowned authority in mathematical modelling and optimisation of complex systems.

-The Danckwerts Lecture "Carbon Capture, Utilization, and Sequestration: A Multi-scale Grand Challenge" will be delivered at ECCE10+ECAB3+EPIC5 in Nice, France on Monday, 28 September 2015.
-For further information, please visit the Congress website at http://www.ecce2015.eu/program/plenary-lectures
+The Danckwerts Lecture "Carbon Capture, Utilization, and Sequestration: A Multi-scale Grand Challenge" was delivered at ECCE10+ECAB3+EPIC5 in Nice, France on Monday, 28 September 2015.

 Danckwerts Lecture 2014